-Let’s take a break here to talk about the significance of this type of spider in Japan.
+Let’s take a break from my Koyasan summit hike post to talk about the significance of this type of spider in Japan.

-The most common spider in the mountains of Japan, and anywhere else where there are trees or bushes, is the jorogumo.
+The most common spider in the mountains of Japan, and anywhere else where there are trees or bushes, is the jorogumo, or the orb-weaver.
 This beast can grow to be the size of a child’s hand, and is capable of catching small birds as prey.
-It is identified by its long spindly legs, striped yellow and black.
+It is identified by its long spindly legs, which are striped yellow and black.

-There’s even an urban legend in Japan, about how when one of these spiders lives to be 400 years old, they will gain an appetite for human flesh and be able to transform into a seductive woman.
+There’s even an urban legend in Japan, about how when one of these spiders lives to be 400 years old, they will gain an appetite for human flesh and transform into a seductive human woman.
 The spider-woman will lure lonely men to her home, wrap them in her web to devour them at her convenience.

 (Check out my article for GaijinPot about Yurei and Yokai of Japan)

 I was immensely relieved when the small pilgrimage trail linked back up with the paved road.
 I swore off the dirt trails and stuck to the wide ones after that (although jorogumo are able to spin webs many meters across).

 It took about 45 minutes for me to reach the entrance temple at the summit of Koyasan from the trail station.
 As a day-hike to get a little exercise in, the distance of the Koyasan hike was perfect.